 - A 'Record of Discussion Form' will be completed at the time of disclosure.
 Forms, clearly displayed in the Staff Room and a copy is in the Staff Handbook and available to volunteers and supply staff. - Respect the child by listening to what he/she has to say and taking what the child says seriously.
-Believe what the child is telling you. - Provide a safe environment. - Tell the child he/she is doing the right thing and that you will do what you can to help them. - Reassure the child that he/she did nothing wrong. - Listen and don't make assumptions.
+Believe what the child is telling you. - Provide a safe environment. - Tell the child he/she is doing the right thing and that you will do what you can to help them. - Reassure them they haven't done anything wrong and will be supported and kept safe.
+Remind them that it is not a problem they have reported it and they will not be made to feel ashamed. - Reassure the child that he/she did nothing wrong. - Listen and don't make assumptions.
 Listen more than you talk, and avoid advice giving or problem solving.
 Don't put "words in the child's mouth" or assume you know what he/she means or are going to say.
 Let the child use language they are comfortable with.
-Let the child set the pace, don't rush them, give them time. - Listen to the child, letting them explain what happened in his or her own words. - Limit questioning to only the following questions if the child has not already provided you with the information.
+Let the child set the pace, don't rush them, give them time. - Listen to the child, letting them explain what happened in his or her own words.
+The voice of the child is important.

+- Limit questioning to only the following questions if the child has not already provided you with the information.
 Refrain from interrogating, limit questions, especially leading questions, which means a question in which you provide a possible answer Did this or that happen?
 Were you at school? - When reporting child abuse to the appropriate authorities, it is important to have the following information: what happened, when it happened, where it happened, who did it and their relationship to the child.
 You will be asked for some identifying information such as your name, address, where you work, and how the child disclosed.
 All of your identifying information will be kept confidential.